tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Local_Data_Sources/Streams.md

 ## Overview

 A stream is a data type used to serially read and write bytes.
 The term "Stream", used generically, refers to a data type which implements a particular interface consisting of the methods that you would expect from a stream-like object, namely `read()`, `write()`, `close()`, `isWritable()`, and `isReadable()`.
-The Titanium Mobile SDK, starting with version 1.7.0, defines four types which implement this interface:
+The Titanium SDK, starting with version 1.7.0, defines four types which implement this interface:

 * `Titanium.Stream.BufferStream`, an in-memory stream implementation.